 When you respond to your follower’s comments, that’s when you also boost that post in the newsfeed.
 This means more of your group members will see the post.

 And to get an even better Facebook group engagement, try this trick out.
 When responding, end with a question.
-That’s how you can start a conversation and skyrocket the engagement.
+That’s how you can start a conversation and skyrocket engagement.

 Related Blog Post: Beginner’s Guide: How To Increase Your Social Media Engagement